gollum/gollum/README.md

 Page file names may contain any printable UTF-8 character except space (U+0020) and forward slash (U+002F).
-If you commit a page file with any of these characters in the name and push the repository to GitHub, a commit will be made on GitHub's side that replaces those characters with a dash (U+002D).
+If you commit a page file with any of these characters in the name it will not be accessible via the web interface.

 Even though page files may be placed in any directory, there is still only a single namespace for page names, so all page files should have globally unique